 Pupils will follow the requirements of the National Curriculum (Curriculum 2014).
 Developing mathematical language, fluency, reasoning and problem solving should be delivered through all areas of Mathematics.
+Where possible, different areas of mathematics will be combined or taught also through other subject areas to show a continuous provision including measurement, handling data, time, shape and space.

-Measurement should be associated with handling data and shape and space.
-Calculating skills should be developed in number and through work on measures and handling data.
-Algebraic ideas of pattern and relationships should be developed in all areas of Mathematics.
+Calculating skills should be developed in number and through work on measures and handling data, however will also be occasionally be taught discretely through arithmetic lessons/activities in KS2.
+Algebraic ideas of pattern and relationships should be developed in all areas of mathematics.